velvia/presentations/cassandra-spark-olap-2014/spark-cassandra-olap.md

 * Start hitting latency limits at ~10 million rows
 * No robust and inexpensive solution for querying across shards
 * No robust way to scale horizontally
-* Complex and expensive to improve performance (eg rollup tables)
+* Complex and expensive to improve performance (eg rollup tables, huge expensive servers)

 ---